flinthillsdsa/information-and-resources/learn-more/index.md

 ## Our Governing Principles

-The Flint Hills Chapter of Democratic Socialists of America is guided by socialist principles in everything we do, from generating ideas, making decisions, organizaing, mobilizing, and taking action.
+We are guided by our socialist principles in everything we do, from generating ideas, making decisions, organizaing, mobilizing, and taking action.
 The following documents outline the Bylaws, Political Framework, and Code of Conduct for the ogranization and its members.

 <div align="center">
  <a class="btn btn-primary btn-xl text-uppercase" href="../governing-documents/bylaws">Bylaws</a>